Tom Verlaine: Biography

 Verlaine soon released a self-titled solo album that began a fruitful 1980s solo career.
 He took up residence in England for a brief period in response to the positive reception his work had received there and in Europe at large.
 David Bowie covered Verlaine's "Kingdom Come" on his Scary Monsters (and Super Creeps) album in 1980.
 In the 1990s he collaborated with different artists, including Patti Smith, and composed a film score for Love and a .45.
 In the early 1990s, Television reformed to record one studio album (Television) and a live recording (Live at the Academy, 1992); they reunited periodically for touring.
 Verlaine released his first new album in many years in 2006, titled Songs and Other Things.
 In the 2010s, he kept on touring with Television, performing Marquee Moon in its entirety: he notably toured in Europe in 2014 and 2016.

+On January 9, 2026, the New York Times announced that Verlaine's archive of lyric drafts, unpublished poetry, notebooks, studio and rehearsal tapes were acquired by the New York Public Library for the Performing Arts.

 Death

 Verlaine died in New York City on January 28, 2023, at the age of 73.
-According to his former Television band mate, Richard Lloyd, Verlaine had "been sick for quite a while", with prostate cancer, which had metastasized.
+According to his former Television bandmate, Richard Lloyd, Verlaine had "been sick for quite a while" with prostate cancer which had metastasized.
+His longtime partner, Jutta Koether, saw signs of frailty as early as 2019; when she saw Verlaine again in 2021, he looked "like a skeleton".
 Television had been asked to open a European tour for Billy Idol, but Verlaine's doctors told him he was not in good enough health to do so.